tondol/makepadon-client/README.md

 This is a Mastodon Client app for iOS.

-This project is implemented for a study seminar of mobile apps programming.
+This project is created for a seminar of mobile apps programming.

 How to use
 ----